 Remember “The Water Cycle” you learned in Y8 Science?
 Most of these tips relate to that process.
 Water can be added to the room (by breathing, drying clothes, etc.) and it has to go somewhere – so try and get it “out” rather than recycling in your room.

-- Open the windows and doors on fine days to air out the moisture build up... but get them shut again before the sun goes down, and trap the warm dry air in by closing the curtains around 5ish/dusk.
+- Open the windows and doors on fine days to air out the moisture build up... but get them shut again before the sun goes down, and trap the warm dry air in by closing the curtains around 5ish (winter) or dusk.

-- Grab an old towel and dry the condensation on windows and sills each morning – hang the towel outside to air on the line – this will keep your windows clean of mould, and stop the moisture being added to “today’s lot” in the recycle process the next night.
+- Grab an old towel and dry the condensation on windows and sills each morning – hang the towel outside to dry on the clothesline – this will keep your windows clean of mould, and stop the moisture being added to “today’s lot” in the recycle process the next night.

 - Dry clothes as much as possible outside... airing racks in rooms add many litres of water to your flat – especially if everyone is doing it.
 Damp air is much harder to heat... and condenses again when the temperature goes back down at night.
 This includes thinking about how you can reduce the moisture added to your home via umbrellas, wet parkas, wet shoes.